pypa/distlib/docs/internals.rst

 These dictate the form that :meth:`ScriptMaker.__init__` will take.

-In addition, two methods suggest themselves for :class:`ScriptMaker`:
+In addition, other methods suggest themselves for :class:`ScriptMaker`:

 * A :meth:`~ScriptMaker.make` method, which takes a *specification*, which is either a filename or a 'wrap me a callable' indicator which looks like this::

-      name = some_package.some_module:some_callable flag1 flag2 ...
+      name = some_package.some_module:some_callable [ flag(=value) ... ]

   The ``name`` would need to be a valid filename for a script, and the ``some_package.some_module`` part would indicate the module where the callable resides.
-The ``some_callable`` part identifies the callable, and optionally you can have flags, which are just words that the :class:`ScriptMaker` instance knows how to interpret.
+The ``some_callable`` part identifies the callable, and optionally you can have flags, which the :class:`ScriptMaker` instance must know how to interpret.
 One flag would be ``'gui'``, indicating that the launcher should be a Windows application rather than a console application, for GUI-based scripts which shouldn't show a console window.

   The above specification (apart from the flags) is used by ``setuptools`` for the 'console_scripts' feature.
+See :ref:`flag-formats` for more information about flags.

   It seems sensible for this method to return a list of absolute paths of files that were installed (or would have been installed, but for the